joshuajyu/joshuajyu.com/README.md

 ## Welcome[^1]

 This is the GitHub repository for my personal webpage.
-For now, it's just a static webpage with a little bit of HTML and CSS, but I plan on making incremental improvements over time, and eventually turning it into a full-stack web app.
+For now, it's just a static webpage with a little bit of HTML and CSS, but I plan on making incremental improvements over time, and eventually turning it into something special.

 Thanks for visiting!
 I hope you enjoy your stay.